TheSpiritXIII/folder-compare/README.md

 # folder-compare

-Cross-platform command-line utility to compare folder contents.
+Command-line utility to compare folder contents.
+Hypothetically, it is cross-platform but only tested on Windows.

 ## Usage

+### Basic

 First, clone this repository: